 Characteristic set of symptoms in HSP

-After the prodrome, the most common symptoms reported are;
+After the prodrome, the most common reported symptoms are:

 - Gastrointestinal symptoms – Children often develop symptoms like nausea, vomiting, intussuception, bowel infarction and bloody stools.
 The triad of joint pain, abdominal symptoms and rash is often seen in children.
 Colicky abdominal pain is the most common symptom.

-- Renal disease – kidney involvement manifests as protein or blood in urine detected in a urine test.
+- Renal disease – kidney involvement manifests as protein or blood in the urine detected in a urine test.
 Kidney disease may persist.